nawjeet/bwt1/README.md

 ### Conclusion

-All of the specified websites have been reviewed and analysed on their content, website design style and their functionalities.
+Last but not the least, all of the specified websites have been reviewed and analysed on their content, website design style and their functionalities.
 Through the evaluation, it can be seen that it is imperative to focus on the design process when developing a website of any kind.
 Users are automatically atrracted to a website based solely on their design interface.
 Also, a website should be responsive while user-friendly letting users navigate the website hassle-free and access information with less navigation steps.
 Hence, it must be regarded as a priority to ensure the visit rate of users exceeds the expected one and ensure that the user is willing to convert to a regular happy customer.

 ### Hours spent